Back to School Sale: $100 OFF Sitewide Shop now

 Signs of Readiness for Shaving

 There is nothing wrong with wanting to start shaving at a young age.
-However, make sure that the girl is mature enough to use the razor safely and is ready to keep up with shaving regularly, or whenever needed.
+However, ensure that the girl is mature enough to use the razor safely and is ready to keep up with shaving regularly or whenever needed.

 The Role of Education and Guidance

-It is important for you, as a mother or guardian, to have an open talk with your girl about body hair and its removal.
-They must know how having hair on their body is completely normal.
-In case you are not there for them to answer their questions, they might end up looking for guidance from their peers or on the internet.
+As a mother or guardian, it is important for you to have an open talk with your girl about body hair and its removal.
+They must know that having hair on their body is completely normal.
+If you are not there to answer their questions, they might end up looking for guidance from their peers or on the internet.
 Yet there is no sureness that the information they are getting is safe to follow.

 Girls at this age are entering their adulthood and learning to embrace themselves.
 So, even if you are tempted to set restrictions, you should show them that they can have your trust and that you respect their decisions as long as they are safe for them and their growing bodies.